JesusTheHun/lisk-bootstrap/README.md

-# Lisk Docker Compose
+# Lisk Bootstrap

-A simple straight forward Docker Compose setup for developing a Lisk Blockchain.
+A simple straight forward setup for developing a Lisk Blockchain.

 ### Get started